-In order to also help set up Eco-villages elsewhere (an important aspect of creating a sustainable future for life on earth) we plan to work as an action-learning lab & to document each phase of the creation of the Eco-village, testing the theory against practice and sharing our findings in order to add to the wealth of knowledge in how to create communities & sustainability-enhancing projects.
+In order to also help set up Eco-villages elsewhere (an important aspect of creating a sustainable future for life on earth) we work as an action-learning lab, documenting our work as we go, testing theory against practice, and sharing our findings in order to add to the wealth of knowledge in how to create communities & sustainability-enhancing projects.

-This project essentially puts into practice and experiments with the models, tools, guidelines & methods of the Integral Permaculture curriculum, which aims to cover all the basics anyone needs to design a sustainable culture, step by step. (see the e-Book here: PermaCultureScience.org )
+This project essentially puts into practice and experiments with Permaculture models, tools, guidelines & methods.
+We use Permaculture to help us design a sustainable culture, step by step.

 We’re looking for people who are very excited at the thought of doing all this.
 It’s painstaking work that requires us to always keep the big picture in mind while working on many little details.